maddycochrane/Salamander-Demography/README.md

-Data on daily discharge across all 9 watersheds at Hubbard Brook from 1956 to 2022 is included as: HBEF_DailyStreamflow_1956-2022.csv.
+Data on daily discharge across all 9 watersheds at Hubbard Brook from 1956 to 2022: HBEF_DailyStreamflow_1956-2022.csv.
 Column descriptions for this file include:

 Date: Date